The courts and mental health

 What will happen at the trial?

-- The prosecution will try to prove that you are guilty.
+- The prosecution will try to prove that you’re guilty.

 Can I use my mental health as a defence?

-Mental health problems cannot generally be used as a defence, though they may affect your sentence if you are found guilty.
+Mental health problems cannot generally be used as a defence.
+But there are some exceptions, including the following:

-- If you are charged with murder and can show that you had an 'abnormality of the mind' when you committed the crime, the court will convict you of manslaughter instead.
-This could mean less punishment.
-This is called 'diminished responsibility'.
+If you’re charged with murder, the court may decide that you had an 'abnormality of the mind' when you committed the crime.
+In this case, the court will convict you of manslaughter instead.

 What happens if I'm found guilty?